basp/nanibot/README.md

 Bot dances acress the room
 ```

-You can also send raw commands with the  `send` function:
+You can also send raw commands with the  `send` function.
+This will change your name to `Foobot`.
 ```
 > nani_bot:send("NICKK Foobot").
 ```

-This will change your name to `Foobot`.

 ## Markov Server
 There's a tiny Markov text chain server.
 You can get markov by asking: